Jonatan Germano

-Jonatan Miguel Germano (born 31 May 1988) is a former Argentine-Australian footballer and currently head coach for Avondale FC.
+Jonatan Miguel Germano (born 31 May 1988) is an Argentine-Australian football coach and former player who is head coach for Avondale FC.

 Early life

 Germano was born in San Nicolás.
 His odyssey into football began when he joined the Estudiantes youth team.
 He signed a professional contract in 2007.

 Career

 Estudiantes (2007–2011)

 Germano made his debut for Estudiantes on 9 September 2007 against Racing Club in the Primera División.
 He came on as a substitute for Juan Manuel Salgueiro in the 66th minute, Estudiantes won the match 2–1.
 He was released from the club after the 2010–11 season.

 Loan to HNK Rijeka

 In 2009 Germano wen't on a season long loan to Croatian club HNK Rijeka.
 He was unable to cement a place in the first team.
 He was used sparingly, featuring just four times in the 2009–10 Prva HNL season.

 Loan to Sportivo Luqueño

 Germano was loaned to Primera División Paraguaya club Sportivo Luqueño for the Torneo Apertura of the 2010 season.
 He featured in 14 games for the club, playing in a variety of positions.